ralfspoeth/basix/README.md

 Sometimes a collection-like result is valid if and only if it contains a single element only.
 Think about retrieving a record from a database for some given primary key id field.
-You'd update that record if it is the only one and you'd probably raise an exception you'd encounter more than one record.
+You'd update that record if it is the only one, and you'd probably raise an exception if you'd encounter more than one record.

 You can now do simply this: